ManjitSingh2003/customer-segmentation-clustering/README.md

 ## Introduction

-This project performs customer segmentation using the **Online+Retail** by applying K-Means and Hierarchical Clustering techniques.
+This project performs customer segmentation using the **Online Retail Dataset** by applying K-Means and Hierarchical Clustering techniques.
 The insights from this segmentation can help businesses make data-driven decisions about marketing, customer retention, and sales strategies.

 ## Objectives